barsoom/auctionet_single_sign_on_plug/README.md

 A library to add user authentication though Auctionet Admin SSO to phoenix apps.

+See it in action in the [example app on heroku](https://auctionet-phoenix-sso-example.herokuapp.com).

 ## How to get started in dev in a phoenix app

 ### mix.exs